CONUNDRUM OF DUSSEHRA Skip to main content

 CONUNDRUM OF DUSSEHRA

-For those of you outside the boundaries of India, Dussehra is a festival celebrated in India.
+For those of you outside the boundaries of India, Dussehra is a festival celebrated in India on the tenth day of the Bhadrapada month of the Hindu calendar.

 Google Image just for reference

-All my life, in all the speeches and in all the shows focussed specifically on Dussehra I have heard one simple sentence.
+All my life, in all the speeches and in all the shows focused specifically on Dussehra, I have heard one simple sentence.
 Dussehra is celebrated to remind us that Truth Wins over Lie.
 Good wins over evil.
 I get it.
-Ravana was a bad man, kidnapped a woman and although I believe he had no reason to be killed (thinking the intensity of his crime in today's respect), it's okay he was.
+Ravana was a bad man, kidnapped a woman, and although I believe he had no reason to be killed (thinking of the intensity of his crime in today's respect), it's okay that he was.
 Dussehra was born.
 Although this is all mythological, I still get it.
-But do we have a reason to celebrate dussehra today?
+But do we have a reason to celebrate Dussehra today?

 The second reason is the amount of pollution done on the Dussehra in India.
 I can see 3 statues standing upright almost every 3 km.
 Extend this intensity to the country level.
 Burning a statue to ashes just to celebrate some event in mythology is a mere stupidity.
 This is not to hurt anyone's religious sentiments.
 Is this reason not enough for us to think about future rather than the past?
 Today, when crematoriums have become electric to save air and environment (referenced to Hindu funeral rites), constant monitoring is done to preserve environment, we feel proud and happy and joyous in watching a wooden structure burn to ashes.